 AEMO consults on anticipated transmission projects through the IASR framework.
-If a developer intended to become licensed as a TNSP for the purpose of constructing, operating, and maintaining transmission network, AEMO intends to apply the same rigor used to determine the project status as for any other generation or network project.
+If a developer intends to become licensed as a TNSP for the purpose of constructing, operating, and maintaining transmission network, AEMO applies the same rigor used to determine the project status as for any other generation or network project.